tapjs/stack-utils/readme.md

 Type: `function(CallSite)`

-A function that will wrap the CallSite processed by the `StackUtils.capture()` function.
-The CallSite gets passed as a parameter to this function, and the function should return a new object wrapping the CallSite.
-Providing a CallSite wrapper enables the use of StackUtils with a source mapping module.
+A mapping function for manipulating CallSites before processing.
+The first argument is a CallSite instance, and the function should return a modified CallSite.
+This is useful for providing source map support.

 ### StackUtils.nodeInternals()